FullMetalPie/Connect4-JS/README.md

-Small HTML/JavaScript side project assigned by our professor for the end of school term.
+Small HTML/JavaScript side project for the end of school term.